 How to Upload Symbol Files with Symbol-Upload

-Symbol-upload is a cross-platform application that automatically uploads symbol files as part of your build process and is the successor of SendPdbs.
+Symbol-upload is a cross-platform application that automatically uploads as part of your build process and is the successor of .
 Each build of your product that sends crash reports must have an exact set of matching symbol files uploaded to BugSplat.

-Prebuilt binaries of symbol-upload can be downloaded on the GitHub releases page.
-Alternatively, symbol-upload can be installed by npm and used as a CLI tool or a javascript library.
-We also provide a GitHub Action that can be added to your build workflow.
+The symbol-upload tool can be installed by and used as a or a .
+We also provide a that can be added to your build workflow.

 If you download symbol-upload-macos via a web browser, Gatekeeper will block the application from running.
-To add the application to the system's allow list, right-click symbol-upload-macos in Finder and choose Open.
+To add the application to the system's allow list, run the following command in terminal

 Running symbol-upload in a command window without any arguments shows the following usage information: